knath2000/ai-sequential-thinking/memory-bank/activeContext.md

 - Verified `/diag/langdb` POST with minimal and valid payloads
 - Confirmed GET now returns a 405-style hint with example POST body
 - Added `/routes` for route auditing; confirmed route registration order and presence
+- Added `/debug/cost-tracking` and `/debug/test-cost-logging` endpoints for debugging

 ### Validation (this session)
 - Repo pushed to GitHub (`main`)